syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/Charts/Chart-Axis.md

 {% endhighlight %}
 {% endtabs %}

-### Maxcross
+### Max cross

-The following code snippet illustrates how to set the maxcross in the chart axis.
+The following code snippet illustrates how to set the max cross in the chart axis.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}